Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Near-Field Soft Channel Estimation

-In the preceding subsections of this section, we derived the Bayesian formulation, variational inference, and Newton gradient descent algorithm for the single-path case, i.e., $L=1$.
+where $\mathbf{H}=\nabla^{2}f(\mathbf{\boldsymbol{\mu}})$ is the aforementioned Hessian matrix.
+Step 11 involves updating the confidence level with the Hessian matrix $\mathbf{H}'$ of the function $f(\hat{\theta}',\hat{r}',\hat{g}',\hat{\phi}')$.
+According to \textbf{Lemma 1}, this Hessian matrix is guaranteed to be strictly negative definite upon convergence, which rigorously ensures the mathematical validity of the confidence level update. \begin{lem} In the proposed near-field channel estimation model based on the variable projection method, if $\nabla^{2}f(\hat{\theta},\hat{r})$ is strictly negative definite at a stationary point, then the full Hessian matrix $\mathbf{H}$ evaluated at the reconstructed parameter coordinates is strictly negative definite.
+This property mathematically guarantees that the extracted covariance matrix $\hat{\mathbf{V}}_{\boldsymbol{\mu}}=-\mathbf{H}^{-1}$ is strictly positive definite. \end{lem} \begin{IEEEproof} See Appendix. \end{IEEEproof} In the preceding subsections of this section, we derive the Bayesian formulation, variational inference, and Newton gradient descent algorithm for the single-path case, i.e., $L=1$.
 However, these methods are also effective in the multiple-path model.
-The general VNNCE Algorithm which is a direct extension of the single-path optimization to the multiple-path case will be discussed in the next subsection.
+The general VNNCE algorithm, which is a direct extension of the single-path optimization to the multiple-path case, will be discussed in the next subsection.